Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The standard mode that starts the player from the beginning allowing the player to progress to new levels.
 ## Practice:
 Allows the player to start from any of the floors they've previously reached and select starting weapon level.
-After the player finishes a level in practice mode, the level transition hole that opens up will reset the player's weapons and drop them into the same level on repeat until they switch back to Play mode.
+After the player finishes a level in practice mode, the level transition will reset the player's weapons and drop them into the same level on repeat until they switch back to Play mode.

 ---

 ## Options